 Akamai CLI for Property Manager

-The Property Manager API can do anything Property Manager in Luna can do, and as a result, it has an enormous collection of features which can be somewhat overwhelming for simple tasks like creating and updating a property.
+The Property Manager API can do anything Property Manager in Control Center can do, and as a result, it has an enormous collection of features which can be somewhat overwhelming for simple tasks like creating and updating a property.
 The Akamai CLI for Property Manager was built in response to our customers’ requests for a quicker, easier way to manage their property configurations.

 Akamai CLI for Property Manager has the functionality you’d want and expect.